gurustron/whatsnew-net10-csharp-14/README.md

    can now be used on the left hand side of an assignment or compound assignment.
 2. Lambda parameters improvements
 3. New partial members - ctors and events
-4. Extension members
-5. Field Keyword
+4. Field Keyword
-6. User Defined Compound Assignment
+5. User Defined Compound Assignment
+6. Extension members

 ### Performance improvements

 1. Stackalloc
 2. Devirtualization
 3. Bounds checking
+   1. Readme.md
-   1. Cloning
+   2. Cloning
       ```csharp
        private int[] _arr = new int[16];